kahlil/hitch-hikers-guide/slides/get-active.md

 ## Become Active in the Community

 Go to/host the meetups.
-Go to & sponsor the conferences. <!-- .element: class="fragment" data-fragment-index="0" -->
+Go to & sponsor the conferences.
 Hang out in the chats.
-Be a part of the community. <!-- .element: class="fragment" data-fragment-index="1" -->
+Be a part of the community.

 Note:
 Henning